cybergalactic/MSS/README.md

 # MSS (Marine Systems Simulator)

-The Marine Systems Simulator (MSS) is a Matlab and Simulink library for marine systems (www.mathworks.com).
+The Marine Systems Simulator (MSS) is a Matlab and Simulink library (www.mathworks.com) for marine control systems design.
 The m-files are compatible with the free software GNU Octave (www.octave.org).
 MSS includes models for ships, underwater vehicles, uncrewed surface vehicles, and floating structures.
-The library also contains guidance, navigation, and control (GNC) blocks for real-time simulation.
-The algorithms are described in:
+The library also contains guidance, navigation, and control (GNC) blocks for time-domain simulation.
+Hydrodynamic modeling and the GNC algorithms are described in:

     T. I. Fossen (2021).
 Handbook of Marine Craft Hydrodynamics and Motion Control.
 2nd.
 Edition, Wiley.
 ISBN-13: 978-1119575054